bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **Basic Redux: Store, Actions, & Reducers**

-  - :pencil: 1: Create a Redux Store
+  - :blue_book: 1: Create a Redux Store
-  - :pencil: 2: Access state with `getState()`
+  - :blue_book: 2: Access state with `getState()`
-  - :pencil: 3: Define an `action`
+  - :blue_book: 3: Define an `action`
-  - :pencil: 4: Define an `action creator`
+  - :blue_book: 4: Define an `action creator`
-  - :pencil: 5: Dispatch an action with `store.dispatch(action)`
+  - :blue_book: 5: Dispatch an action with `store.dispatch(action)`
-  - :pencil: 6: Update store in response to dispatched action
+  - :blue_book: 6: Update store in response to dispatched action
-  - :pencil: 7: Use a `switch` statement to handle multiple actions
+  - :blue_book: 7: Use a `switch` statement to handle multiple actions
-  - :pencil: 8: Refactor to use `const` for action types
+  - :blue_book: 8: Refactor to use `const` for action types
-  - :pencil: 9: Register a store listener with `store.subscribe(listener)`
+  - :blue_book: 9: Register a store listener with `store.subscribe(listener)`
-  - :pencil: 10: Combine various reducers with `combineReducer()`
+  - :blue_book: 10: Combine various reducers with `combineReducer()`
-  - :pencil: 11: Passing action data to the store
+  - :blue_book: 11: Passing action data to the store
-  - :pencil: 12: Dispatching async actions in action creators *(Async testing... hacked with regex of course)*
+  - :blue_book: 12: Dispatching async actions in action creators *(Async testing... hacked with regex of course)*
-  - :pencil: 13: Pulling it all together: write a counter with Redux
+  - :blue_book: 13: Pulling it all together: write a counter with Redux

 - **Enforcing State Immutability**

-  - :pencil: 14: Never mutate state
+  - :blue_book: 14: Never mutate state
-  - :pencil: 15: Using the spread operator on arrays
+  - :blue_book: 15: Using the spread operator on arrays
-  - :pencil: 16: Remove an object from an array
+  - :blue_book: 16: Remove an object from an array
-  - :pencil: 17: Using `Object.assign` for objects
+  - :blue_book: 17: Using `Object.assign` for objects
-  - :pencil: 18: ES6 spread operator for objects
+  - :blue_book: 18: ES6 spread operator for objects

 ---